VPatel0205/VedBookStore/VedBookStore/README.txt

 1556
 To make it accessible by project registered it Startup.cs in the configur services method and added respective using statements

+2023-11-06

+1750
+Added the new Controller CategoryController.cs and modified the code to use IUnitOfWork.cs and again added respective using statements

+1755
+Modified Index.cshtml file

+1800
+Created category.js and called it to Index.cshtml

+1807
+Applied code to Edit, Delete, and Create New Category buttons using upsert action

+1815
+Created partial views _CreateAndBackToListButton.cshtml and _EditAndBackToListButton

+1822
+Modified Upsert.cshtml

+1837
+Added delete functionality in category.js

+1705
+Had some error with onclick event to the delete function.
+Delete function was not working  (added space between onclick event and class) then it started working properly.

+1740
+Checked the application and tested Edit, Delete, and Create New Category